Blue Heelers: episode guide

 March 11, 1998

-Guest Starring: Catherine Wilkin as Sally Downie, Joseph Spany as Ray Downie, Bruce Alexander as Bob Barker, Renee Moullet as Pippa Barker, Michael O'Malley as John Yerbury, Norma Brown as Pamela Saunders, David McLean as Graham Foster, Helen Doig as Michelle Carmody, Annahel Mousney as Polly.
+Guest Starring: Catherine Wilkin as Sally Downie, Joseph Spano as Ray Downie, Bruce Alexander as Bob Barker, Renee Moullet as Pippa Barker, Michael O'Malley as John Yerbury, Norma Brown as Pamela Saunders, David McLean as Graham Foster, Helen Doig as Michelle Carmody, Annabel Mousney as Polly

 March 18, 1998

-Guest Starring: Jeremy Kewley as Tony Timms, Peter Aanensen as Merv Poole, Marie Trevor as Leila Clegg, Karen Davitt as Dr. Zoe Hamilton, Adam Leembruggen as Rowan Duma, Gabriel Egan as Glen Cunniney, Tony Porter as Don Davidson, Phillip Reilly as Don Watson, Sarah-Jame King as Lingerie Shop Assistant, Tracey Lee Tew as Service Station Assistant.
+Guest Starring: Jeremy Kewley as Tony Timms, Peter Aanensen as Merv Poole, Marie Trevor as Leila Clegg, Karen Davitt as Dr. Zoe Hamilton, Adam Leembruggen as Rowan Duma, Gabriel Egan as Glen Cumming, Tony Porter as Inspector Don Davidson, Phillip Reilly as Don Watson, Sarah-Jane King as Lingerie Shop Assistant, Tracey Lee Tew as Service Station Attendant

 Keeping Mum